warteruzannan/ads-extrac-metrics/README.md

 [![javadoc](https://www.javadoc.io/badge/org.commonmark/commonmark.svg?color=blue)](https://www.javadoc.io/doc/org.commonmark/commonmark)

-ADS-Extract-Metrics is lib used by InSet tool to extract metrics from oriented objected systems.
+ADS-Extract-Metrics is the lib used by InSet tool to extract metrics from oriented objected systems.
-Intelligent Smell Detector (InSet) is a tool created by Warteruzannan Soyer Cunha for detecting architectural smells using machine learning.
+Intelligent Smell Detector ([InSet](https://inset-tool.github.io/])) is a tool created by Warteruzannan Soyer Cunha for detecting architectural smells using machine learning.
 It was created within the AdvanSE laboratory of the Universidade Federal de São Carlos (UFSCar).

 (ADS) Extrac Metrics uses the libs JDpende and CKJM Extend behind de scenes.